sflcin/internetshutdowns/README.md

 * **Sliding Quote Cards** - rendered using [jQuery Slick.js plugin](http://kenwheeler.github.io/slick/)
 initialized in `public/js/build.dst-curriculmjs'

-## Dependencies
+### Dependencies
 All pacage dependencies can be installed via `npm install` and are listed in *package.json*.

 ## Contribute
 Internet shutdowns frontend is open source and welcomes all types of contributions.
 The current task to be done should be added to the 'issues'.
 Make sure you read contributing guidelines to know more about hte contribution workflow and guidelines.

 ## License
 The data available on the website including the Shutdown data is under Open Database license (ODbl).
-The project is under AGPLv3 license.
+The project codebase is under AGPLv3 license.
+Detailed license can be found in [LICENSE](./LICENSE).